-More pictures of Elysia expansa from several locations, some of them with identification confirmed, are at NUDIPIXEL, let me quote: "Most importantly, there is a pale pink band at the parapodial margin edged with a narrow black line above and below."
+More pictures of Elysia expansa from several locations, some of them with identification confirmed, were at NUDIPIXEL, which is down now, the pictures are gone.
+Let me quote: "Most importantly, there is a pale pink band at the parapodial margin edged with a narrow black line above and below."

 O'Donoghue, C. H. (1924) Report on Opisthobranchiata from the Abrolhos Islands, Western Australia, with description of a new parasitic copepod.